tententgc/tententgc/README.md

 ## Hey, there.
 My name is Thanyapisit Buaprakhong.
 You can call me Tenten

-I am a junior student  in Applied Computer Science.Faculty of Science,King Mongkut's University of Technology  Thonburi (KMUTT)
+I am a junior student  in Applied Computer Science.Faculty of Science,King Mongkut's University of Technology  Thonburi (KMUTT).

 Now,I'm in love status in real life.